Apart from EDC (Electronic Data Capture), which is a cashless payment tool, another device that is rarely known is the Point of Sale (POS) machine.

-This article will take an in-depth look at POS machines, from the definition, working methods, types, benefits, and regulations governing their use in Indonesia.
+This article will take an in-depth look at POS machines, from the definition, working methods, types, benefits, and usage regulations.

 What is a POS Machine?

-A POS (Point of Sale) machine is an electronic device used to manage sales transactions.
+A Point of Sale (POS) machine is an electronic device used to manage sales transactions.
 Not only that, it can track inventory, view sales reports, and connect with digital payment systems.

 This machine is usually equipped with a monitor, keyboard, receipt printer, cash storage drawer, and barcode scanner.
-In modern retail businesses, this tool is often found as a fast and good transaction solution for recording financial data.
+In modern retail businesses, this tool is often used as a fast, reliable solution for recording financial data.

-The sales transaction process of a POS (Point of Sale) machine includes the scanning of goods to payment.
+The sales transaction process of a POS (Point of Sale) machine includes the scanning of goods and payment.
 Here is how it works:

-- Product scanning: Items purchased by customers are scanned by the cashier using a scanner or manually entering product data into the POS machine.
+- Product scanning: Items purchased by customers are scanned by the cashier using a scanner or manually entered into the POS machine.

 - Transaction calculation: Items that have been scanned or inputted will be totaled, including any taxes and discounts.